akucharik/uidesign/README.md

 # UI Design (in development)

-UI Design is an experimental website that shares my UI design thought processes with anyone who's interested.
-I'll cover my take on:
+UI Design is an experimental website sharing my approach to UI design for screens.
+It covers my take on:

  - Guidelines
  - Principles